Friday, March 21, 2008 2008 , Australia , Search Engine , Startup , Ventures

 ColdFusion allowed us to rapidly develop the application within 6 months.

-ColdFusion has been the most helpful to us in regards to development of the site.
-Its a rapid application development tool with lots of extra features, like fancy flash graphs on the fly and PDF creation to mention just a few.
+ColdFusion has been the most helpful to us in regard to the development of the site.
+It's a rapid application development tool with lots of extra features like fancy flash graphs on the fly and PDF creation to mention just a few.

 • How much money is needed for the start-up?